DaBlick/Hierarchical-Observer-Pattern/README.md

 	        super.update(observable, eventData);
 	    }

-The `ScoreKeeper` contains a reference to the `PlayerList` class and an observerID.
-It also an log information using its superclass the `LoggingHObserver`. `ScoreKeeper` implements `Observer` and can receive an update each time the observable makes a notifyObservers() call.
-The update() method is an overridden method of the Observer interface and provides it's own definition of updating.
-In this case, if the observable of the the `ScoreKeeper` contains a  certain String value, then the `ScoreKeeper` will execute the right method in response to the `PlayerList`'s changes.
+The `ScoreKeeper` contains a reference to the `PlayerList` class and an observerID. `ScoreKeeper` implements `Observer` and extends `LoggingHObserver`, so it can receive updates and then log them using its own Update() method.
+If the observable contains a  certain String value, then the `ScoreKeeper` will execute the logging procedures in response to the `PlayerList`'s changes.

-Next, we initialize a `PlayerList` and also populate the list with `Player` objects.
+Next, we initialize a `PlayerList` and also populate the list with `Player`s

         PlayerList playerList = scoreKeeper.getPlayerList();
         Player player = new Player("Jon", 21, "M", "jonathan@gmail.com");

-`Player` objects contain fields such as the player's name, age, gender, and email.
+`Player` objects contain the player's name, age, gender, and email.
 The information can be changed and accessed via setters and getters.

 Next we create references to the observables in the `PlayerList`.